Effective Standard Operating Procedures: A Guide to Writing SOPs for Your Business

 Best Practices for Writing SOPs

-• Use videos to record a quick walkthrough for complex processes.
+Use videos to record a quick walkthrough for complex processes.

-• Keep it simple by avoiding jargon and making instructions as clear as possible.
+Keep it simple by avoiding jargon and making instructions as clear as possible.

-• Make it accessible by storing SOPs in a shared Google Drive or Notion workspace.
+Make it accessible by storing SOPs in a shared Google Drive or Notion workspace.

-• Update regularly by setting a reminder to review and update SOPs every three to six months.
+Update regularly by setting a reminder to review and update SOPs every three to six months.

 What Does a Well-Structured SOP Format Look Like?

-Save Time with Standard Operating Procedure Templates
+Save Time Writing SOPs with Templates

 Final Thoughts